YanCotta/AgenticAIPortfolio/README.md

 # AgenticAIPortfolio
-A portfolio showcasing my projects related to the engineering and deployment of AI-Agents and Multi-AI-Agents automation systems.
+A portfolio showcasing my projects related to the engineering and deployment of AI-Agents and Multi-AI-Agents automation systems, utilizing numerous different frameworks, such as CrewAI, AutoGen, LangGraph, and others.